JulianDavidG07/pruebas/README.md

 ---
 File|Description
 ---|---
-extra_types.c | contains function for printing an address holberton.h | header file with all prototypes, libraries, and struct that used to identify correct function man_3_printf | man page for custom printf function print_basic_types.c | functions for printing chars, integers, and strings using %c, %s, %d, %i printf.c | file with main function for calling printf and iterating through format string to print correct output string_utility | file with functions used by strings.c to print different types of strings strings.c | contains functions for printing strings in rot13, reverse, or with unprinted characters represented as hexadecimal unsigned_type.c | file with functions for printing unsigned integer recieving conversions (unsigned, octal, hexadecimal upper and lower case) utility.c | file with helper functions for conversion functions
+e | contains function for printing an address h | header file with all prototypes, libraries, and struct that used to identify correct function m | man page for custom printf function p | functions for printing chars, integers, and strings using %c, %s, %d, %i s | file with functions used by strings.c to print different types of strings s | contains functions for printing strings in rot13, reverse, or with unprinted characters represented as hexadecimal u | file with functions for printing unsigned integer recieving conversions (unsigned, octal, hexadecimal upper and lower case) u | file with helper functions for conversion functions

 ## Built With